drew-chen/boundless/docs/ImprovementsAndKnownIssues.md

   /* code */
 } catch (error) {
   /*
-  Immediately throwing errors (without error handling) is the same as not using try and catch.
+  Catching and immediately throwing errors (without error handling) is the same as not using try and catch.
   */
   throw error